-It does seem simple on the surface that choosing a font for your next design project is no big deal, but the effect of typography goes deeper than you think.
+It does seem simple on the surface that choosing a font for your next design project is no big deal, but the effect of typography in UX goes deeper than you think.

 Whether you are working on a website or a digital product or marketing assets, it is imperative to get your message across clearly to the target audience.
 And, the kind of typography you choose can either make or break your communication.
 The intent of this post is to help you understand the following key points -

 The word “typography” in English takes it root from the Greek language τύπος typos (‘impression’) and -γραφία -graphia (‘writing’).

 According to Wikipedia,

 Typography is the art and technique of arranging type to make written language legible, readable and appealing when displayed.
 The arrangement of type involves selecting typefaces, point sizes, line lengths, line-spacing (leading), and letter-spacing (tracking), and adjusting the space between pairs of letters (kerning).
 The term typography is also applied to the style, arrangement, and appearance of the letters, numbers, and symbols created by the process.